wavesplatform/docs.wavesplatform/docs/en/building-apps/smart-contracts/what-is-a-dapp.md

 ### Script context

 Script context includes [built-in variables](/en/ride/variables/built-in-variables) and [built-in functions](/en/ride/functions/built-in-functions).
-In addition, user variables and functions could be declared between ditectives and callable function.
+In addition, user variables and functions could be declared between directives and callable function.
 These variables and functions are accessible within the entire dApp.

 Example: